paritytech/substrate-api-sidecar/README.md

     * @polkadot/apps-config [release notes](https://github.com/polkadot-js/apps/releases)
     * @polkadot/util-crypto [release notes](https://github.com/polkadot-js/common/releases)

-1. After updating the dependencies, the next step is making sure the release will work against all noted runtimes for Polkadot, Kusama, and Westend.
+1. After updating the dependencies, the next step is making sure the release will work against all relevant runtimes for Polkadot, Kusama, and Westend.
 This can be handled by running `yarn test:init-e2e-tests`.
 You must have `python3`, and the dependencies inside of `./scripts/requirements.txt` installed to run the script (Read the [README](./scripts/README.md) for more instructions).
 Before moving forward ensure all tests pass, and if it warns of any missing types feel free to make an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).
+Note that the e2e tests will connect to a running node in order to test sidecar against real data.

+You can run the e2e tests for each chain individually with: `yarn test:e2e-tests --chain polkadot` (start `sidecar` in a separate terminal, with `SAS_SUBSTRATE_WS_URL` set to the appropriate rpc node, e.g.: `wss://rpc.polkadot.io`, `wss://rpc.polkadot.io`, `wss://westend-rpc.polkadot.io`)

 1. Update the version in the package.json (this is very important for releasing on NPM).